Workshops & Events

 Do you have strong communication, retail, and organizational skills?
 Come learn about the various career paths in Ross' Buying hierarchy and obtain further information regarding their full-time and intern positions being offered.

 - Did you take part in an internship in Fall 2016 or Spring/Summer 2017?

 - Interested in winning a $500 scholarship?

 You are invited to participate in the 2017 Career Development Center Internship Essay Contest.
 One lucky winner will be chosen from each of the seven colleges to receive a $500 scholarship.
 One of the seven winners will then be chosen to win an additional award of $500.

 The winning essays will also be submitted to the California Internship and Work Experience Association (CIWEA) Bernard L. Hyink Scholarship, for a chance to win a $1000 scholarship.

-Important: The scholarship award must be reported to financial aid and previous winners are not eligible to participate.
+Important: The scholarship award must be reported to financial aid and previous winners and current interns of the Career Development Center are not eligible to participate.

 Contact the Internship Program Office at the Career Development Center or complete our on-line Help Form.